-Cosmetic dentistry is a phrase we hear a lot of in the media and in advertisements.
+Cosmetic dentistry is a phrase we hear a lot of in the media and advertisements.
 But, what does it really refer to?
 And, who is qualified to do these procedures?
 Cosmetic dentistry is not a specialty and is something that all dentists should strive to perfect in their lifelong professional quest to create a healthful, functional, and esthetically pleasing smile.
 In general, we all agree that a symmetrical and even line of teeth is attractive.
 And, white teeth that are naturally uniform in shape and color can be a beautiful feature.
 After all, your smile is one of the first things that people notice about you: and, as we all know, you often only have one chance to make a good first impression.
-Unfortunately, sometimes nature throws a curveball and a person’s teeth may be mal-aligned, discolored, or ravaged by disease, or a traumatic accident.
-For all of these cases dentistry can offer patient’s various ways to restore a healthy, natural and radiant smile.
+Unfortunately, sometimes nature throws a curveball, and a person’s teeth may be mal-aligned, discolored, or ravaged by disease or a traumatic accident.
+For all of these cases, dentistry can offer patients various ways to restore a healthy, natural, and radiant smile.

 One of the many ways that we can restore a bright smile is tooth whitening.
 This is often called bleaching the teeth.
-There are many different techniques and brand names that all vie for dominance in the market place and for peoples’ attention.
-However, all of the techniques are very much the same and involve using peroxide based bleach that needs to be in contact with the tooth to lighten its color.
+Many different techniques and brand names all vie for dominance in the marketplace and peoples’ attention.
+However, all of the techniques are very much the same and involve using peroxide-based bleach to contact the tooth to lighten its color.
 Some marketing claims purport to be superior to others; however, all the systems offer similar results.
 There are three basic ways to bleach the teeth.
-1) In-office systems, 2) doctor supplied take-home systems, and 3) over-the-counter products that you can purchase in retail stores.
+1) In-office systems, 2) doctor-supplied take-home systems, and 3) over-the-counter products you can purchase in retail stores.
 In-office systems cost more; however, they offer faster results and allow the patient access to their doctor if they develop any temporary side effects due to the process.
 Temporary side effects are mainly limited to cold sensitivity and sometimes spontaneous sensitivity.
 In all cases, this is reversible, and easily applied fluoride treatments speed the recovery greatly.
-Doctor supplied take-home treatments require the fabrication of a model of your mouth from a dental impression.
+Doctor-supplied take-home treatments require the fabrication of a model of your mouth from a dental impression.
 Then, a soft custom tray is made that fits over your teeth.
 It is usually very soft and well tolerated by the patient.
 A peroxide bleaching gel that is weaker than the in-office solution is placed in the bleaching tray and worn for a prescribed amount of time.
 Over-the-counter products come in various forms, but the most popular are clear, thin adhesive strips that stick onto the teeth.
 They are worn for a prescribed amount of time until the desired effect is achieved.
 All of the methods can be effective; it is often just a matter of patient preference.
 In-office treatments offer instant gratification.

-Another procedure which is very effective in designing a beautiful smile is porcelain veneers.
-This procedure allows the dentist to change many aspects of the aesthetics of the teeth that go way beyond just lightening the color.
-Tooth size, shape, and misalignment are just some of the things that can also be corrected by laminates.
-This procedure requires the dentist to prepare the enamel surface of the tooth by sometimes reducing from 0.3-1.5 mm on the front surface.
+Another procedure that is very effective in designing a beautiful smile is porcelain veneers.
+This procedure allows the dentist to change many aspects of the teeth’ aesthetics that go way beyond just lightening the color.
+Tooth size, shape, and misalignment are just some of the things that laminates can also correct.
+This procedure requires the dentist to prepare the tooth’s enamel surface by sometimes reducing it from 0.3-1.5 mm on the front surface.
 A dental impression is taken to fabricate models on which the laminates are made.
 The laminates are thin wafers of porcelain that are bonded to the tooth.
-Because the laminates are thin they can transmit light through them like natural enamel, this makes them look and feel like natural teeth.
+Because the laminates are thin, they can transmit light through them like natural enamel.
+This makes them look and feel like natural teeth.

-In order for your doctor to know what type of tooth shape and color is appropriate, a thorough consultation and diagnostic work-up should be done.
+For your doctor to know what type of tooth shape and color is appropriate, your dentist should do a thorough consultation and diagnostic work-up.
 This will often include pre-treatment models that are used to create a wax replica of the planned treatment.
-The dentist can share this with you and get your response the proposed result; it may even be possible to due a pre-treatment try-in directly in your mouth.
-Ask you dentist about it.
+The dentist can share this with you and get your response to the proposed result; it may even be possible to do a pre-treatment try-in directly in your mouth.
+Ask your dentist about it.

 Finally, it is important to stress that all cosmetic procedures are only as good as the foundation upon which they are built.
 This means that you should always seek to have a complete examination that will assess the health of all your teeth and the surrounding gums and bone before starting a course of cosmetic dentistry.
 This may require x-rays of the teeth and various procedures to clean the teeth, as well.
 Despite the effort, it will be an enhancement of one of your greatest assets, your smile.